A Shared Passion for Spoken Word

 PRODUCTION: Your Body/Your Voice

-A look at general health practices and their effect on voice, performance, stamina and flexibility through the application of proper diet, exercise, Yoga etc. Practical ways of organizing your daily routine.
+Janina Edwards leads panelists Cassandra de Cuir, Chris Ciulla, Robin Ray Eller, and Rachel Fulginitti as they look at general health practices and their effect on voice, performance, stamina and flexibility through the application of proper diet, exercise, yoga etc. You will also take away practical ways to organize your daily routine.

 12:30 – 1:30 PM